-You may not choose either of the following combinations of subjects:
+You may not choose any of the following combinations of subjects:

-- 1. GCSE Art and GCSE Art and Design: Textiles Specialism. - 2.
+- 1. GCSE Art and Design: Textiles Specialism. - 2.
 GCSE Design and Technology: Product Design and GCSE Design and Technology: Graphics

-Block 1 choice Block 2 choice Block 3 choice Block 4 choice
+Block 1 choice Block 2 choice Block 3 choice Block 4 choice HISTORY TRIPLE SCIENCE COMPUTER SCIENCE MUSIC

-Geography Religious Studies Spanish Music

-Choose three different back-up subjects and write them in the boxes below: These will be used if, for any reason, one of your first-choice subjects does not run or is oversubscribed You should place them in order of how much you would like to do them They can be from any block but not subjects that you have already chosen above
+Choose three different back-up subjects and write them in the boxes below:

+- These will be used if, for any reason, one of your first-choice subjects does not run or is oversubscribed - You should place them in order of how much you would like to do them - They can be from any block but not subjects that you have already chosen above
-1st 2nd Art 3 rd History Citizenship

-Name: Tutor group: